 Office Hours will be placed in our course announcements on the first day of class.
-This is open time (face to face hours) and an appointment is not required.
+This is open time (face to face hours) and an appointment is not required (when face to face office hours are in affect).
 However, if a student has class during this time, they are welcome to schedule a Zoom meeting or phone call.
 If a student chooses to schedule a meeting, they must show proof of having class during regularly scheduled office hours.
 This doesn't include work schedules, only class schedules.
 This course does not operate or make changes based on personal student work schedules.
-If you schedule a

-Zoom meeting, you must be willing to show yourself on camera (the meeting will be canceled if you cannot be seen).
+If you schedule a Zoom meeting, you must be willing to show yourself on camera (the meeting will be canceled if you cannot be seen).
 Please note, in the event of any type of community health concerns, Zoom meetings will also replace face to face.
 Again, please note, you must be visible when meeting via Zoom.